Tell us here.

 After more than 20 years working in business, Jay Beiersdorf knew it was time to return to school for his Master of Business Administration degree.

-The Green Bay man, in keeping with family tradition, had entered the Marine Corps after graduating from high school and eventually earned his bachelor's degree from Lakeland College.
+The Green Bay man, in keeping with family tradition, had entered the Marine Corps after graduating from high school and eventually earned his bachelor's degree from Lakeland University.

 He was now ready to take that next step, but was surprised to find a lack of available graduate programs that worked around his schedule and timeline – until he checked his alma mater.